 Harm Reduction

-A pilot study published in Clinical Pharmacology & Therapeutics found that “vaporization of cannabis is a safe and effective mode of delivery of THC5.
+Another pilot study found that vaporizing cannabis is a “safe and effective mode of delivery of THC”.

-While more long-term clinical trials are needed, the Canadian Journal of Respiratory Therapy concludes that “vaporization of cannabis is likely less harmful than smoking5.
+While more long-term clinical trials are needed, the Canadian Journal of Respiratory Therapy concludes that “vaporization of cannabis is likely less harmful than smoking“.

 Disadvantages